deckerweb/multisite-toolbar-additions/README.md

 ### Has this plugin any use for non-Multisite installs?
 Yes, of course! :) The plugin is *working like a charm* in single-site installs - just without the network specific stuff.
 However, there's still A LOT (single) site specific stuff supported.
 So it's up to your use case :).

-### Special instructions for the supported 'BackWPup' plugin?
-Yes, I have some advise for you :) -- My plugin only adds any BackWPup resources to your toolbar if you didn't enabled the "Toolbar / Admin Bar option" on the BackWPup settings page.

-* **Enable** BackWPup Toolbar / Adminbar = BackWPup handles its own stuff...
-* **Disable** BackWPup Toolbar / Adminbar = Multisite Toolbar Additions will handle BackWPup's toolbar items :)